If you would like to visit with one of our experienced attorneys for more information, contact us

 Asylum, Withholding of Removal and Relief under the UN Convention Against Torture

 We help people from around the world who are fleeing persecution in their home countries.
-For many facing deportation, asylum, withholding of removal and relief under the CAT can be a valuable defense.
-In general, these types of relief require proof that an individual fears or may be harmed if returned to his or her country and usually on certain protected bases, including race and religion.
-We will discuss with you whether you qualify for these types of relief, and whether you have a good case.
+Many who are facing deportation can find a valuable defense by receiving asylum, a withholding of removal, and relief under the CAT.
+In general, these types of relief require proof that an individual is afraid or may be harmed if returned to his or her country.
+We will discuss with you whether you qualify for these types of relief.

-At the very least, we highly recommend most persons detained by ICE (INS) seek voluntary departure rather than deportation.
-Voluntary departure permits a person two key benefits: 1) being able to leave on his or her own schedule and 2) keeping a deportation off his or her record.
-Depending on the facts of your case, Immigration Judges may grant you up to 120 days in order to prepare your affairs before departing at your own expense.
-Perhaps more important than this additional time in the US, keeping a deportation order off your record may enable you to more easily seek immigration benefits in the future.
+At the very least, we highly recommend that most persons who are detained by ICE (INS) seek voluntary departure rather than deportation.
+Voluntary departure permits two key benefits for immigrants: 1) being able to leave on their own schedules and 2) keeping a deportation off their records.
+Depending on the facts of your case, Immigration Judges may grant you up to 120 days to prepare your affairs before departing at your own expense.
+But our goal is to keep a deportation order off your record altogether so that you may more easily seek immigration benefits in the future.
 For a low fee, we help clients obtain a voluntary departure order from the immigration judge and help ease the process of this difficult time.

 Why Choose McGregor & Oblad

-McGregor & Oblad, PLLC has helped immigrants from around the world facing deportation proceedings.
-The law and process are constantly evolving and changing but always complex, making it difficult for people to understand their legal options.
-Often in immigration law, the stakes are high and the consequences of losing a case are often very severe.
-A good immigration lawyer knows the law, understands the legal process and relates to the client in order to provide the best service possible.
+McGregor & Oblad, PLLC has helped immigrants from around the world who face deportation proceedings.
+The law and immigration processes are constantly changing, but they are always complex, making it difficult for people to understand their legal options.
 Our attorneys will help you assess your options so you can know the best course of action in your individual case.

 We offer a low initial consultation fee of $75.
 We also offer limited weeknight and weekend appointments.
 Please call 214-720-9555 for an appointment.